HerringtonDarkholme/rs-perf-talk/slides.md

 - **Avoid Serde Cost at beginning**

   - Return a Rust object wrapper to Node.js
-  - Can lead to slower AST access in JS
+  - It can lead to slower AST access in JS
-  - The cost is amortized over the reading phase
+  - If only specific nodes are needed
+  - We can avoid unused whole tree serde

 - **Use multiple CPU cores**